 Typical types of Data Migration

 The need to transfer and convert data is usually driven by business requirements and can touch on many types of data migration.
 There are several typical types of data migration.

 - Storage Migration — The process of moving data off from exiting storages to modern ones.
 Many businesses today migrate storage to achieve faster performance, more nimble features and scalability that is also cost-effective.
-A popular customer choice nowadays is to move from your on-prem data storage to Amazon S3.
+A popular customer choice nowadays is to move from your on-proem data storage to Amazon S3.
 This is also often accompanied by a well-rounded data lake strategy.

 - Database Migration — Similarly, it is often necessary to move to a new database to meet latest business requirements, given that the database technologies are blooming with a wide array of choices.
-Depending on your different business and application needs, you can migrate from a typical on-prem one to a NoSQL database, a SQL database in the cloud, or even Database as a Service.
+Depending on your different business and application needs, you can migrate from a typical on-proem one to a NoSQL database, a SQL database in the cloud, or even Database as a Service.

-- Application Migration — Often, organizations switch and upgrade application vendors to get latest functions suit business needs.
+- Application Migration — Often, organisations switch and upgrade application vendors to get latest functions suit business needs.
 This will inevitably engage many data transformations for the new data model, schema changes and API changes.

 A common trend we see among those different types of data migration is that everything is moving to cloud, no matter if it’s storage, database, or application.
 The promise of cloud has brought many benefits to the technology landscape today and also to data management, more and more data will be created and will live in cloud, hybrid, and multi-cloud environments.